kevinfrei/EMP/README.md

 * Make a miniplayer!
 * "Auto" playlists (something involving stuff like "this artist" and "not this keyword" kind of stuff.
+* Add 'favorite' or 'love' attribute for songs
 * Transcode for phone (dump stuff out ready to import into iTunes)
 * Testing!
 Testing!
 Testing!